landkid15/gitskills/README.txt

 this is new test.
 let us start a new project, and havn't finished.
 We is testing.
-we would work at home next Monday. we would Tuesday,Wedesnday, thuresday. dfsfs sfsdf
+we would work at home next Friday. we would Tuesday,Wedesnday, thuresday. dfsfs sfsdf